 Andy started his career undertaking a variety of commercial and marketing roles within the Leisure and Hospitality industry, and has worked for Allied Domecq Inns and Whitbread.

 Andy is also Chair of the Fairness, Inclusion and Respect Leadership Group, Safeguarding Leadership Group and Health and Safety Leadership Group.

 Sarah has been Corporate Services Director since late 2012.
 Sarah is responsible for in excess of 400 people who provide key functions, including internal business support and external facing customer service departments.

 These include Legal and Procurement Services, Information Systems, Corporate Governance, Finance and Assurance departments, as well as the Levy and Grant teams and a Shared Service function for customer services.

 Sarah is currently leading on a major transformational change programme that aims to modernise our customer offering and improve the overall customer experience.

-Sarah’s career before CITB has been centred on Accountancy and people management, including serving 4 years within small accountancy practices, a two year period with a Housing Association and 3 years with a manufacturing company.
+Sarah’s career before CITB has been centred on Accountancy and people management, including serving four years within small accountancy practices, a two-year period with a Housing Association and three years with a manufacturing company.

 Carl Rhymer joins CITB as Commercial Director from Pearson, where he headed up Product Management and Product Development within the International Qualifications division and prior to that was Global Sales Director within the Language Testing division.